 How is ovarian cancer diagnosed?

 Regular checkups are key in the early detection of ovarian cancer.
-During an exam, the doctor will ask about family medical history and conduct a pelvic exam, checking for lumps by feeling the vagina, rectum and lower abdomen.
+During an exam, the doctor will ask about family medical history and conduct a pelvic exam, checking for an enlarged ovary or other abnormal lumps.

 How is ovarian cancer treated?

-Treatments vary depending on a patient’s age, overall health, and the size of the tumor once it is detected.
+Treatments vary depending on a patient’s age, overall health, and the size of the tumor once it is detected, and whether the cancer has spread to other parts of the body.
 In general, a combination of two or more treatments may be called for, typically including surgery and/or chemotherapy.

 A new kind of treatment called targeted therapy, which employs a class of drugs that go after cancer cells while minimizing damage to healthy cells, may also be considered.
 In addition, patients with a specific type of ovarian cancer called stromal cell cancer, which occurs in just 1 percent of cases, may benefit from hormone therapy.